11ty/11ty-website/docs/languages/javascript.md

 module.exports = Test;
 ```

-{% callout "info" %}While <code>templateEngineOverride: 11ty.js,md</code> works to add markdown support, the special behavior of JavaScript does not allow other template engines to be supported here (e.g. <code>templateEngineOverride: njk,md</code>).
+{% callout "info" %}While <code>templateEngineOverride: 11ty.js,md</code> works to add markdown support, the special behavior of JavaScript templates does not allow other template engines to be supported here (e.g. <code>templateEngineOverride: njk,md</code>).
 This will be mitigated with <a href="https://github.com/11ty/eleventy/issues/148">Enhancement Request Issue #148</a>.{% endcallout %}

 <span id="filters"></span><span id="shortcodes"></span>